Learn how to make delicious and flavorful vegetable sambar in the traditional way.

 This is my Mom’s sambar recipe that I have been making for more than a decade.
-Here I have made the recipe in instant pot to save time and cook with just one pot.
+Sometimes I make it in instant pot to save time.
+In this post I am sharing the method of making sambar in instant pot.

 It is so tasty, thick and lush and has perfect flavor.
 I use whatever vegetables I have in hand and it turns out so good.